 If the videos are made by good instructors, you can learn movements as long as you practice them a lot and get better at them.
 However, there are disadvantages to it.

 Is your primary goal to protect yourself?
-It can help in most cases however, there are circumstances that MMA training may not help you much.
+It can help in most cases however, there are circumstances that MMA training might not be useful at all.
 For example, your opponent can have a knife, a weapon or you may face multiple opponents.

 Is Boxing or MMA Better for Self-defense?